DreepyYunky/Beef/README.md

-# Beef
- The Beefy GUI tookit
+# Beef, a simple GUI framework powered by SDL2